whastings/devnotes/topics/redux.md

 * Can simply create action objects from input, or can do more complex (e.g. async) things by returning things that middleware can process
+* Can do extra related work like checking current state to see if desired data is already loaded

 ## Reducers

 * Transform state via pure functions
+  * Should be pure: Don't want side effects running when actions are replayed
 * Never modify state, only return new state
 * Should return default state if previous state is undefined
+  * Root reducer invoked with undefined on app start
+* Only root reducer must have `(state, action) -> newState` signature
+  * Can pass more or different args to sub-accounts if useful
+* Slice: One part of a piece of state

 ### Reducer Composition

 * Reducer can be composed of functions using any scheme for composing pure functions
 * Break up reducers so each one can manage just one part of the state tree
+* Each nested reducer can define its own initial state

 ### Higher-order Reducers